Glossary

 • One is the “SYSTEM” user in the Audit Log.
 This is an internal user that logs the results of (attempted) scaling operations.

 • The other is the “system” user in the CrateDB backend.
-For more information on this second user, refer to our explanation in the CrateDB Cloud reference.
+For more information on this second user, refer to the explanation in the CrateDB Cloud reference.

 Tier

-In the CrateDB Cloud subscription plans for SaaS Marketplace subscriptions, tiers offer different magnitudes of the hardware composition of a given plan.
-For a given ratio of storage capacity, memory, and CPUs, going up in tier allows you to multiply the hardware values for your cluster deployment without changing the hardware ratio.
+In the CrateDB Cloud services for SaaS Marketplace subscriptions, tiers offer different magnitudes of the hardware composition of a given plan.
+For a given ratio of storage capacity, memory, and CPUs, going up in tier allows youto multiply the hardware values for your cluster deployment without changing the hardware ratio.

 User

 A user in CrateDB Cloud is any individual account authorized to interact with some part of an organization’s assets.
-Each user has a defined role within the organization (see our reference on user roles) and is associated with a specific email address.
+Each user has a defined role within the organization (see documentation on user roles) and is associated with a specific email address.

 Versions